lorisunjunbin/petp/readme.md

 # ![image](./image/petp_small.png) PET-P

-This is techno person RPA toolkit, handy task runner/execution engine, RPA robot build by python.
+This is a techno-person RPA toolkit, a configurable handy task runner/execution engine built by python.

-**PET** is short for Pipeline-Execution-Task, which represents the execution unit up-down, pipeline may combine multiple executions, each execution contains multiple tasks.
-The last **P** means processor, which handle the specific task one-to-one.
+**PET** is short for Pipeline-Execution-Task, which represents the execution unit up-down, pipeline may combine multiple executions, and each one contains various tasks.
+The last **P** means processor, which handles the specific task one-to-one.

     Pipeline  1:n Execution
     Execution 1:n Task